Amasirat/Obsidian/OpenGL.md

 * **State Changing Functions,** change the context.
 * **State Using Functions,** that do operations based on the current context.

+Everything that we do in OpenGL is in some way just trying to alter this giant state machine to draw the particular pixels that we want on screen.
 ## Objects

 An object is a collection of options that represents a subset of OpenGL's state.